 While you may have heard of Millwall's male team, you may not be as familiar as their equally passionate female team, One of the oldest clubs and most recognizable names in women’s football, Millwall Lionesses Football Club is fiercely proud of its richly deserved reputation as a pioneering force of the British Women’s game and you can learn more about them here by checking out this site for all the latest game updates.

 There are no upcoming events for Millwall Lionesses.
-See more events for Football.
+Live Football on TV Schedule.